 Would it not be more efficient to understand what in real time you user wants?

-Profiling online users in an effort to evolve digital marketing is only one step companies can take toward unlocking “big data’s” potential.
+Profiling online users in an effort to evolve digital marketing are only one step companies can take toward unlocking “big data’s” potential.
 Nevertheless, the application of online profiling is limitless.

 It could be applied to direct marketing (e.g., an e-mail campaign focused on the most promising prospects).